Van-Nice/weather-app-client/README.md

 # Wilson's Weather App - Front End

 Wilson's Weather is a web application designed to provide real-time weather updates based on user location or manual search input.
 It leverages geolocation for auto-detecting the user's position or allows users to search for a specific location to get weather details.
+Check it out here: https://wilsons-weather.com

 ## Features